 Michael Garfield (11m 32s):

-And that, that really like this, this paper comes out of an acknowledgement.
-That the way that science has performed is not in certain important ways, the way that it was performed.
-And I think a little bit of history on, on how that transformation has actually unfolded since the 1990s and the era of agent-based models and their prominence
+And that, that really like this, this paper comes out of an acknowledgement that the way that science has performed is not in certain important ways, the way that it was performed.
+And I think a little bit of history on, on how that transformation has actually unfolded since the 1990s and the era of agent-based models and their prominence would be really interesting.

 James Evans (11m 56s):